JoannaKang/today-i-learned/README.md

 # 💫 Today I learned 💫

-### Collection of notes and stuff I learn from day to day to become a full stack developer 👩🏻‍💻
+### Collection of notes and stuffs I learn from day to day to become a full stack developer 👩🏻‍💻

 ---